oracle-livelabs/apex/apex-professional-hol20/migrating-applications.md

     ![Create Script](images/create-data-packages1.png " ")

 13. The Scripts are now created.
-Navigate back to the application and select **Export/Import**.
+Navigate to the Application ID and select **Export/Import**.

     ![Script Created](images/navigate-to-app1.png " ")